 - 1. To understand the concept of entrepreneurship and start-up ventures. - 2.
-To gain knowledge of planning and organizing the venture - 3.
+To gain knowledge of planning and organizing the venture. - 3.
 To understand the types of business ownership for small and large enterprises, organizational structures and management function. - 4.
 To discuss the fundamentals of managing the new and small business enterprises.

-COURSE LEARNING OUTCOMES1
+COURSE LEARNING OUTCOMES 1 COUNSIL

-Course LO Program Institutional LO Assessment LO Activities 1 Understand the dynamics relating to establishing, leading and growing entrepreneurial company, strategic management, marketing, advertising and promotion, human resources management, succession and risk management in start-up business.
-PLO 1 ILO 1b, ILO 2b Homework, participation in the in-class discussions; case studies; quizzes; 2 Understand forms of business ownership, franchising, and buying an existing business.
-PLO 2 ILO 1b, ILO 2b, ILO 4b Participation in the in-class discussions; case studies; quizzes; 3 Demonstrate an ability to conduct a feasibility analysis, craft a solid business/financial plan for start-ups.
-PLO 4 ILO 4b, ILO 5b, ILO 6b Participation in the in-class discussions; case studies; quizzes; 4 Understand how to choose the best location, layout, and physical facilities for entrepreneurial venture.
-PLO 5 ILO 4b, ILO 5b Course project presentation, course project report; case studies;
+Course LO Program LO Institutional LO Assessment Activities 1 Understand the dynamics relating to establishing, leading and growing entrepreneurial company, strategic management, marketing, advertising and promotion, human resources management, succession and risk management in start-up business.
+PLO 1 ILO 1a, ILO 2a Homework; participation in the in- class discussions; case studies; quizzes; midterm/final exams.
+2 Understand forms of business ownership, franchising, and buying an existing business.
+PLO 2 ILO 1a, ILO 2a, ILO 4a Participation in the inclass discussions; case studies; quizzes.
+3 Demonstrate an ability to conduct a feasibility analysis, craft a solid business/financial plan for start-ups.
+PLO 4 ILO 4a, ILO 5a, ILO 6a Participation in the inclass discussions; case studies; quizzes.
+4 Understand how to choose the best location, layout, and physical facilities for entrepreneurial venture.
+PLO 5 ILO 4a, ILO 5a Course project presentation, course project report; case studies.